 Choosing to study off-campus is a big decision that requires planning.
-We're here to help you through this process and encourage you to start researching and asking questions, as soon as possible.
+We're here to help you through this process and we encourage you to start researching and asking questions as soon as possible.
 Below are a few topics to get you started:

 - Declare your major: To be eligible to study off-campus, you must have declared your major.
 Please don't start your application with OCSE until this step is complete.
 Not sure how?
 Read instructions here.

 - GPA requirement: The minimum GPA requirement to study off-campus is a cumulative GPA of 2.75.
 If you have below this requirement, you may have the option to petition.

 - Academic & Social Standing with College: As part of the application process, OCSE will contact the Office of Academic Advising and the Student Conduct office to confirm you are in good social and academic standing with the College.
 An issue could affect your ability to study off campus.

-- Progress towards your Degree: Most students choose to study off-campus during their junior year but for some students, this opportunity fits better into their sophomore or senior year.
+- Progress towards your Degree: Most students choose to study off-campus during their junior year, but for some students this opportunity fits better into their sophomore or senior year.
 If you are applying to study off-campus outside of your junior year, you will need to complete a non-junior petition, demonstrating your plan to remain on track with your degree at Skidmore.

 - All students should meet Skidmore requirements and the requirements of their chosen program before applying.
 Consult with OCSE if you have any questions regarding your eligibility.

 As you research your off-campus options, one important factor to consider is what academic structure best fits your needs.
 What type of learning environment do you do best in?
 What level of cultural engagement are you seeking?
 What are your academic, professional, and personal goals for choosing to study off-campus?
 Here are a few of the most common program models to consider: